SkygearIO/guides/chat/cloud-event-hook/python.md

 ### Decorated Function Interfaces and Parameters

-Depending on decorators, decorated functions contain any of the following paramters.
+Depending on decorators, decorated functions contain any of the following parameters.
 All passing values are serialized values, therefore you need to call `derserialize_record` from `skygear.encoding` to retrieve corresponding Skygear record in python.

 | Tables        | Description            |
 | ------------- |:----------------------:|